Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-In the DQRPA stage, we took the particle-hole and particle-particle strength parameters, $g_{ph}$ and $g_{pp}$ in Eqs.(18)-(19) as 1.0 for for the four nuclei.
-Actually $g_{ph}$ might be determined from the Gamow Teller Giant Resonance (GTGR), while fine tunings of $g_{pp}$ are usually performed for the double beta decay \cite{Ch93}.
-In this work, we fix them because the GT strength distributions are not so sensitive on those values.
+In the DQRPA stage, we took the particle-hole and particle-particle strength parameters, $g_{ph}$ and $g_{pp}$, in Eq. (\ref{eq:mat_A}) -- (\ref{eq:rpa_b}) as 1.15 and 0.99 for all nuclei.
+Actually $g_{ph}$ might be determined from the Gamow Teller Giant Resonance (GTGR), while fine tuning of $g_{pp}$ is usually performed for the double beta decay \cite{Ch93}.
+In order to grasp the $g_{ph}$ dependence, in Fig. \ref{fig2}, the GT strength distributions for $^{76}$Ge for a temporally fixed $\beta_2 = - 0.2$ are shown for different $g_{ph} =$ 0, 0.5, and 1.15, with a fixed $g_{pp} = 0.99$.
+One may notice that positions of the GTGR are sensitive to the $g_{ph}$ value. $g_{ph}$=1.15 ((b) panel) reproduce the position of the GTGR energy, which is also consistent with other calculations \cite{saleh}.

+Fig. \ref{fig3} illustrates the evolution of the GT strength distributions with respect to the increase of $g_{pp}$= 0, 0.5, and 0.99, with a fixed $g_{ph} = 1.15$.
+One can see that all GT peaks get shifted only to a small amount of energies as $g_{pp}$ approaches to 0.99.

-Since the nuclei considered here are expected to have large energy gaps between proton and neutron spaces, we considered only the $nn$ and $pp$ pairing correlation although the formalism is presented generally.
+Since the nuclei considered here are expected to have large energy gaps between proton and neutron spaces, we considered only the $nn$ and $pp$ pairing correlation although the formalism is presented generally for further applications to neutron-deficient (proton-rich) nuclei.
 For example, in the neutron-rich nuclei of importance in the r-process, the {\it np} pairing may not contribute so much.
-But for the p-process, the $np$ pairing could be more important than in the neutron-rich nuclei because of the adjacent energy gaps of protons and neutrons.
-The calculations for the neutron-deficient nuclei in p-process are in progress by the explicit inclusion of the {\it np} pairing correlations.
+But for the p-process, the $np$ pairing could become important because of the adjacent energy gaps of protons and neutrons.
+Calculations for the neutron-deficient nuclei in the p-process are in progress by the explicit inclusion of the {\it np} pairing correlations.